The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

 \subsection{Meta-VQE algorithm}

-The meta-VQE structure is shown diagrammatically in Fig. \ref{Fig:metaVQE}.
+The structure of the meta-VQE is shown diagrammatically in Fig. \ref{Fig:metaVQE}.
 Given an $n$ qubits parametrized Hamiltonian of the form $H = H(\vec{\lambda})$, where $\vec{\lambda} = \{\lambda_{1},\lambda_{2},\cdots,\lambda_{q}\}$ are the $q$ different parameters, we select $M$ sets of $\vec{\lambda}$ that we will use as a training set.
-The circuit is initialized in the $|0\rangle^{\otimes n}$ state.
+The circuit is initialized in the $|0\rangle^{\otimes n}$ state or in the Hartree-Fock state for molecules (see next section).
 The first part of the circuit is the encoding unitary $\mathcal{S}$ containing parametrized gates which arguments include the Hamiltonian parameters of one of the training points $\vec{\lambda}_{i}$ and variational parameters $\vec{\Phi}$.
 The second unitary of the circuit $\mathcal{U}$ also contains parametrized gates that depend on $\vec{\Theta}$ variables, but not the Hamiltonian parameters.
 The final state of the circuit can be written as

-The meta-VQE is optimized over a set of training points $\lambda_i$ by minimizing a cost function which depends on all expected values of the Hamiltonians $H(\lambda_i)$.
+The meta-VQE is optimized over a set of training points $\lambda_i$ by minimizing a cost function that depends on all expected values of the Hamiltonians $H(\lambda_i)$.
 Here we employ a simple cost function that is the sum of all expected values

 but other more sophisticated or problem-dependent ones can be developed and conveniently implemented within \textsc{tequila}.
 Finally, we minimize this loss function with a gradient-based method obtaining the optimal values for the variational parameters, $\vec{\Phi}_{opt}$ and $\vec{\Theta}_{opt}$.